M5-S8: Torque & Work Done in Circular Motion

 The direction of torque is determined in the same way as angular velocity `omega`, by using the right-hand grip rule.

-How much torque is produced by opening a jar of pickles if the lid on the jar has a radius of 3.8 cm and the force exerted tangentially to the lid is 150 newtons?
+Calculate the magnitude of torque produced by opening a jar of pickles if the lid on the jar has a radius of 0.038 m and a 150 N force is applied to the lid at the angle shown.

 A 100 g pendulum swings in a clock, never swinging past an angle of 8 degrees with the vertical.
 If the pendulum swings on a 2.8-meter-long string attached to a pivot, what is the maximum amount of torque about the pivot?